DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The target audience for this specification is records creators, archival institutions and software providers that are responsible with preparing, packaging, delivering and receiving packages of information to be archived in an OAIS, i.e. pre-ingest and ingest functional units.

-## Definition of an SIP
+## Definition of SIP

-The OAIS reference model defines an SIP as:
+The OAIS reference model defines a Submission Information Package (SIP) as:

 > An Information Package that is delivered by the Producer to the OAIS for use in the construction or update of one or more AIPs and/or the associated Descriptive Information.